fedepepe/PortfolioStrategy/README.md

 Once new data are downloaded, the code backtests a long-only portfolio strategy based on a two-step procedure: in the first one, the algorithm screens the stock data in a rolling window to select a user-defined number of optimal ones, and, in the second, computes the portfolio allocation, using either Markowitz' mean-variance analysis or empirics.
 In this way, a potentially very large asset universe is shrunk to a few tens of assets, which dramatically reduces the estimation error of the covariance matrix of asset returns.

-We perform the asset selection by recasting the Markowitz’ risk minimization problem as a regression problem, as explained in:
+I perform the asset selection by recasting the Markowitz’ risk minimization problem as a regression problem, as explained in:
 Fan, J. and Zhang, J. and Yu, K. (2021).
 Vast Portfolio Selection with Gross-Exposure Constraints.
 Journal of the American Statistical Association, 107(498):592-606.
-This enables us to access the vast statistical toolbox associated to regression.
+This enables to access the vast statistical toolbox associated to regression.

 I build upon the approach presented in: Dan Wang, C. and Chen, Z. and Lian Y. and Chen M. (2020).
 Asset Selection based on High Frequency Sharpe Ratio.
-Journal of Econometrics, and we further enhance it by adopting the improved covariance matrix estimator, tested in the ImprovingMVPortfolio repository.
+Journal of Econometrics, and I further enhance it by adopting the improved covariance matrix estimator, tested in the ImprovingMVPortfolio repository.

 The performance of the strategy is compared against other the widely-used momentum strategy, its risk-managed counterpart and Dan Wang's method, which are all implemented in the code.
 The momentum strategy is presented in: Jegadeesh, N. and Titman, S. (1993).
 Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency.
 Journal of Finance, 48:65–91.
 For risk-managed momentum, please refer to: Barroso, P. and Santa-Clara, P. (2015).
 Momentum Has Its Moments.
 Journal of Financial Economics, 116(1):111–120.